 Before giving way to despair while looking at your bounce rate, take things under control: manually implement the tracking of other engagement signals in order to purge your GA data and set your own threshold for your bounce rate.
 Once done, carefully inspect your site regarding UX quality and spammy links and review your ad campaigns to ensure you are targeting the right audience.

-Sign Up for a Free 14-Day Trial
+Keep Your SEO Calm and Sign Up for a Free 14-Day Trial